-FMA is run with the help of Northern Networking Events (NNE) www.northernnetworking.co.uk, a highly professional organisation providing support to various membership organisations.
+FMA is run with the help of David and Erin Northern Networking Events (NNE) www.northernnetworking.co.uk, a highly professional organisation providing support to various membership organisations.
 NNE have been providing FMA with professional administrative support since 2011.

-For any enquiries please contact Pamela or another member of our friendly and efficient administrative team.
-Call the FMA telephone number 01355 244 594 or send an e-mail to firstname.lastname@example.org
+For any enquiries please contact our friendly and efficient administrative team.
+Call the FMA telephone number 01355 244 594 or send an e-mail to email@example.com

 The FMA Board of Trustees